AcuityInfoMgt/sharepoint-process-helpers/README.md

 Shows buttons that allow users to easily change the status of a document set, with one-click.
 The administrator can customize the status buttons for each step.

+Add a MoveToStatusButtons field to your Statuses list.
+It should be a lookup field to the Statuses list and allow multiple selections.

 Add this after the core code.

 ```